RodrigoSilva46/RodrigoSilva46/README.md

 ◄►◄►◄►◄►◄►◄►◄►◄►◄►◄►◄►◄►◄►◄►◄►◄►◄►◄►◄►◄►◄►◄►◄►◄►◄►◄►◄►◄►◄►◄►◄►◄►◄►

 👋 Hi there!
-I'm Rodrigo Viana, but you can call me Rodrigão!
+I'm Rodrigo Viana Carneiro da Silva!

 📊 I'm passionate about data and bring a solid background in management and planning from the civil engineering and telecommunications industry.
   During my Data Science training at DNC School, I honed my skills in advanced data analysis, dashboard creation, and ETL (Extract, Transform, Load), mastering tools like SQL, Python, and their Machine Learning libraries, as well as advanced Excel and Power BI.